ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 of addresses with different security properties and protocol properties is implementation-defined.

+### When to Apply Application Preferences

+Whether or not specific application protocols or security features are grouped separately is a client application decision.
+Clients SHOULD avoid grouping and sorting separately in cases where their use of an application protocol or feature is non-critical.

+For example, an HTTP client loading a simple webpage may not see a large difference between using HTTP/3 or HTTP/2, and thus can group the ALPNs together to respect service-determined priorities where HTTP/3 might be prioritized behind HTTP/2.
+However, another client might see significant performance improvements by using HTTP/3's ability to send unreliable frames for its application use-case, and will group HTTP/3 before HTTP/2.

+Similarly, a particular application might require or strongly preference use of TLS ECH for privacy-sensitive traffic, while others might support ECH opportunistically.

+{{Section 8 of SVCB-ECH}} recommends against SVCB record sets that contain some answers that include ECH configuration and some that don't, but notes that such cases are possible.
+It is possible that services only include ECH configurations on SVCB answers that are prioritized behind others that don't include ECH configurations; for example, this might be used as an experimenation or roll-out strategy.
+Due to such cases, clients ought to not arbitrarily group ECH-containing answers and sort them first if they won't use the ECH information, or if the connection would not benefit from the use of ECH.
+However, for cases where there is a reason for an application preference for ECH, the client MAY group and prioritize those answers separately.
+Even though this might conflict with the published service record priorities, any answers published by the service are eligible to be used by clients, and clients can choose to use them.

 ## Grouping By Service Priority {#service-group}

 The next step of grouping and sorting is to group across different